 XMT-1536: A first-in-class ADC targeting NaPi2b, a clinically validated ADC target

 XMT-1536 is a Dolaflexin ADC targeting NaPi2b-expressing tumors.
 NaPi2b is an antigen highly expressed in 75 to 90% of both non-squamous NSCLC and epithelial ovarian cancer.
 NaPi2b was evaluated as an ADC (lifastuzumab vedotin) by Genentech, Inc., in studies that indicated that NaPi2b could be safely targeted by an ADC, with evidence of clinical activity in ovarian cancer.
-XMT-1536 is currently in Investigational New Drug Application, or IND, enabling studies, and we expect it to enter clinical development in early 2018.
+XMT-1536 is currently Phase 1 clinical development in the dose escalation phase.
+It entered clinical development December 2017.

 In our preclinical studies, XMT-1536 induced complete tumor regressions in an ovarian cancer model and an NSCLC adenocarcinoma model after three weekly doses of 3 mg/kg.
 In comparison, lifastuzumab vedotin failed to induce tumor regressions when similarly administered in three weekly doses of 3 mg/kg.
 XMT-1536 was also tested in eight patient-derived tumor models of NSCLC adenocarcinoma, where it led to complete or near-complete tumor regressions in five of eight models, and significant tumor growth delay in two of the remaining three models.
 These tumor regressions were durable at least 45 days post-dosing.
 Similarly, XMT-1536 was tested in fifteen ovarian patient-derived xenograft models where it led to complete or near complete tumor regressions in nine models and partial regressions in three models.
 Retrospective evaluation of NaPi2b expression appears to correlate with responses to XMT-1536.
 In an exploratory repeat dose non-human primate study of XMT-1536, no neutropenia was observed at payload doses that were at least four times the highest non-severely toxic dose of lifastuzumab vedotin and at least two times the dose that caused fatal neutropenia with lifastuzumab vedotin in non-human primates.1